wilsonliaows/docs/on-prem/profile.md

 You can provide any Kafka [consumer](https://kafka.apache.org/documentation/#producerconfigs) or [producer](https://kafka.apache.org/documentation/#newconsumerconfigs) configuration properties, e.g. `bootstrap.servers` or `batch_size`.

-However, some properties are overridden by the on-premise agent and cannot be configured.
+However, some properties are overridden by the on-premises agent and cannot be configured.
 You will get a warning when trying to redefine a protected property.
 Some examples of these protected properties:

 | Property name | Comment |
 |------------------|-------------------------------------------|